 A mutualistic system is one where two systems correlate in a way that benefits both systems.
 Obligate symbiosis is where each system is dependent for persistence on the persistence of the other.
 Trees persist in obligate symbiosis with fungi.
 The fungi provide the trees with vital minerals that tree roots have too little surface area to accumulate, the trees provide the subterranean fungi with energy from photosynthesised carbon compounds.

 In the absence of any counter-argument I shall proceed as if hominin organisms and their extended phenotype persist in a relationship of obligate symbiosis, as the evidence suggests.
-Thus what we call a human being is not an organism exhibiting behaviour that is entirely independent of its material environment (the Cartesian view), nor is it the insentient technosphere, but a mutualistic co-persistence of the two; not the rough Lomekwi 3 stone tool or the Taj Mahal, not a hairless ape, but a superposition of two correlating systems describable at every scale that the rest of the universe is describable.
+Thus what we call a human being is not an organism exhibiting behaviour that is entirely independent of its material environment (the Cartesian and cognitive psychology positions), nor is it the insentient technosphere, but a mutualistic co-persistence of the two; not the rough Lomekwi 3 stone tool or the Taj Mahal, not a hairless ape, but a superposition of two correlating systems describable at every scale that the rest of the universe is describable.

 Extended phenotype is a metaphysical trope, like trait.
 It can only be perceived as its content.
-There is no causal link between mass of extended phenotype and brain size.
+There is no causal link between mass of extended phenotype and brain mass.
 Ants have much smaller brains than dolphins but, in terms of persistent mass, much bigger extended phenotypes.
 Dolphins have slight physical means (their beaks and flippers, in fact) of manipulating the material world, so modify little persistent mass, whereas ants produce ant-hills.
 Dolphins do have large energy-hungry brains, and a material extended phenotype in that part of an E=mc2 universe which is the transmission and reception of acoustic energy, possibly as language; but every atom of every dolphin were to be annihilated on the instant, nothing with significant mass would persist.
-Many protists, stromatolites, ants, bees, earthworms, birds, octopuses and beavers, annihilated (or merely dead), do leave significant altered mass behind them after their passing; as do human beings.
+Many protists, stromatolites, ants, bees, earthworms, birds, octopuses and beavers, annihilated (or merely dead), do leave significant altered mass behind them after their deaths; as do human beings.

 Materials and Methods